wateecuhs/neural_network/README.md

 Building a neural network library from scratch in C to learn how they work

+## Current tasks

+- Cleaning up the code so its more flexible and library-like.
+- Batches

 ## Current progress

 - Single digit OCR works, which was the original goal of this project